Wang Huning: 19th Secretariat (2017–2022)

 Wang was elected by the 1st plenary session of the 19th Central Committee to be the 5th-ranking member of the Politburo Standing Committee on 25 October 2017, becoming one of the few members of the body without prior ministerial or provincial experience.
 He became a member of the 19th Secretariat.
 He was also appointed as a deputy leader of the CCDR.
 Wang has frequently accompanied Xi in his trips, suggesting involvement in China's diplomacy.
 In September 2017, Wang became a deputy leader of a leading group headed by National People's Congress Standing Committee chairman Zhang Dejiang, which drafted the 2018 constitutional amendment.
+In May 2018, Wang presided over the conference to commemorate the 200th birth anniversary of Karl Marx.
 In August 2018, Wang chaired the National Conference on Publicity and Ideological Work, where Xi delivered a keynote speech.
 Along with other leading cadre, Wang presided over the development of Xuexi Qiangguo, an app designed to teach Xi Jinping Thought.
 After the CCP launched the "remain true to our original aspiration and keep our mission firmly in mind" educational campaign in May 2019, Wang was appointed as the head of the Central Leading Group.

 In January 2020, Wang became the deputy leader of the Central Leading Group for Responding to the COVID-19 Pandemic, with premier Li Keqiang as the leader.
 He also accompanied Xi to visiting Wuhan in March.
-He was succeeded by Jiang Jinquan as the director of CPRO in 2020.
+Wang was succeeded by Jiang Jinquan as the director of CPRO in 2020.
 In 2020, he was one of the drafters of the outline of the fourteenth five-year plan.
+In February 2021, he gave a speech at a symposium commemorating the 100th birth anniversary of Hua Guofeng.
 He played a key role in drafting the "third historical resolution" in November 2021, which further consolidated Xi's power.
 In January 2022, Wang chaired the National Conference of Publicity Ministers, where he emphasized the importance of Xi Jinping Thought and called on officials to follow the "442 formula", meaning the Four Consciousnesses, the Four Confidences and the Two Upholds.
+Wang served as the secretary-general of the 20th CCP National Congress and briefed the Party Central Committee on the proposed Party Constitution amendments.
 Reuters reported on 3 March 2023, citing sources, that Wang held a meeting in late October with top medical experts, senior officials and people from the propaganda apparatus, asking them how many deaths an abandonment of zero-COVID controls would cause in a worst-case scenario and requesting them to devise roadmaps on reopening policies in different paces.